Affiliated Senior High School of National Taiwan Normal University: Uniform

 Under Japanese rule, boys' high school uniforms in Taiwan were similar to military uniforms, khaki from top to bottom.
 In 1983, HSNU changed the uniform to a light blue button-down shirt with dark blue trousers.
 The girls' uniform was designed when girls started to enroll in the school's music program.
 The girls' uniform consisted of a white button-down shirt and a light blue suit skirt (with double folds down the front).
 The girls' uniform comes with an optional blazer jacket that matches the skirt.
 Most choose to wear the more comfortable black tracksuit jacket.

 Experimental classes

 In addition to normal classes, there have been experimental classes in HSNU.
 For example, between 1950 and 1961, HSNU tried a system with a four-year junior high school with two years of senior high school.
 The experimental science class was established in 1978 (Class 420 and Class 430 were created in the first year).
 In the year 2004, the Honors English Class (also known as, "English Experimental Class") was established.
 The first class was Senior High Class 1111.

 HSNU also take students from diplomatic families and foreign expats.

-School anthem

-HSNU's school anthem was composed during principal Huang's era by Shi Wei-Liang (史惟亮, Music Teacher).
-The text, in Chinese, was written by Guo Tang (郭橖, History Teacher) and Hsiao Hwi-Kai (蕭輝楷, Compilation Leader).